Industry Report — April 2026

 Common Gap

-The most frequent problem in mid-market F&B is partial segmentation that has never been tested.
+The most frequent network architecture problem in mid-market F&B is partial segmentation that has never been tested.
 A VLAN exists on paper, the firewall rules have exceptions that effectively collapse it, and nobody has verified that an OT device cannot reach the business network.
 Untested architecture is not the same as working architecture.

 What Good Looks Like